sciai-lab/tensor_frames/README.md

 The `TFMessagePassing` class is introduced to efficiently implement these layers, abstracting the transformation behavior of the parameters.
 For predicting local frames, the `LearnedLFrames` module is available, which calculates the local frame based on a local neighborhood, as described in the paper.
 Additionally, we provide input and output layers to build fully end-to-end equivariant models, adhering to the guidelines outlined in the referenced paper.

+Furthermore, we implemented different representation classes, which define the transformation behavior of features.
+The `TensorReps` class allows for the definition of arbitrary cartesian tensor representations, while the `Irreps` uses the irreducible representation of $\\mathrm{O}(3)$.
+Both classes are efficiently implemented and can be used interchangeably.

+Lastly, we also implemented a simple attention-based message passing architecture, called `LoCaFormer`.
+This architecture utilizes the `TFMessagePassing` class and serves as a practical example of how to build equivariant models using the `tensor_frames` package.

 ### Create your own module

 The whole transformations are abstracted away by the `TFMessagePassing` class, where every parameter is transformed into the right frame.
+This class inherits from the `MessagePassing` class in PyTorch Geometric, which allows for easy integration with existing PyG models.
 A simple GCNConv-like module could look the following:

 ```python
 from tensor_frames.nn.tfmessage_passing import TFMessagePassing